Zovik, Iran

-Zovik (زویک, also Romanized as Zovīk) is a village in Baranduzchay-ye Jonubi Rural District, in the Central District of Urmia County, West Azerbaijan Province, Iran.
+Zovik (زویک; Zīwik) is a village in Baranduzchay-ye Jonubi Rural District, in the Central District of Urmia County, West Azerbaijan Province, Iran.
 At the 2006 census, its population was 96, in 27 families.

+History

+In 1862, Zīwik (today called Zovik) was inhabited by 20 Church of the East Christian families who did not have a church or a priest, according to the Russian archimandrite Sophoniah.
+There were 16 Church of the East Christian families at Zīwik with no priest or church in 1877, as per Edward Lewes Cutts.
+It was located in the Baranduz District.